WilliamAshley2019/EQAlpha1/README.md

 # EQ Alpha 1 - API 550A-Inspired VST3 Equalizer Plugin

 **EQ Alpha 1** is a VST3 equalizer plugin inspired by the legendary API 550A, designed for electronic music producers seeking musical tone shaping with a modern, user-friendly interface.
-Built using **JUCE 8.0.9** and the **Steinberg VST3 SDK**, this plugin emulates the proportional Q, stepped controls, and warm saturation of the iconic API 550A, perfect for electronic music production, mixing, and mastering.
+Built using **JUCE 8.0.9** and the **Steinberg VST3 SDK**, this plugin seeks to emulate the proportional Q, stepped controls, and warm saturation of the iconic API 550A, perfect for electronic music production, mixing, and mastering.
 It is a concept based plugin not an actual emulation of the API 550A.
+It is not a replacement for the API 550 A but it takes some of the same design principles and applies them in a JUCE packaged solution to apply those design ideas.

 Developed by **William Ashley**, a hobbyist electronic music artist, and new plugin developer.
 This project aims to bring a very basic eq as I attempt to learn more about the historic types of eqs and other plugins and create concepts as I learn more about plugin design.
 Visit my [Official Homepage](https://12264447666william.wixsite.com/williamashley) or [Hopp.co page](https://www.hopp.bio/william-ashley) to discover new music and learn more about my work.